Police vehicles in the United States and Canada: Other vehicles

 Other vehicles are used in varying capacities by some agencies, such as the Toyota Prius, Smart Fortwo, BMW i3, and other models that are not officially sold to fleets.

 Electric vehicles have gradually become more prevalent in police fleets as electric vehicles become increasingly popular.
 In 2017, when Fremont Police Department purchased a Tesla Model S for patrol duty, making it the first Tesla police car in the world; since then, electric vehicles have been added to police fleets in Boulder City, Dearborn, Hallandale Beach, and New York City, among other departments.
 The first Tesla police car in Canada was purchased by the Bridgewater Police Service in 2022; later that year, the Royal Canadian Mounted Police announced they would be acquiring a Tesla Model Y, their first electric police car, in 2023.
+Since 2024, automakers have officially announced and released police packages for their electric vehicles, such as the Chevy Blazer PPV and F-150 Lightning SSV.

-Classic police cars may also remain in service, often out of heritage or community appeal; these vehicles are often only used at events or parades, and are not used in frontline patrol duty.
-However, this is not always the case; for example, the McHenry County Sheriff's Department operates a retrofitted 1995 Chevrolet Caprice for regular patrol duties as of 2016.
+Classic police cars may also remain in service, often out of heritage or community appeal. these vehicles are often only used at events or parades, and are not used in frontline patrol duty.
+However, this is not always the case; for instance, the McHenry County Sheriff's Department operates a retrofitted 1995 Chevrolet Caprice for regular patrol duties as of 2016.

+Performance cars

+Some police forces in the U.S. and Canada use performance cars in some roles.
+They are generally rare among police forces, and are often a single vehicle that was seized from a criminal or donated by a benefactor, usually wealthy supporters in their jurisdiction or local car dealerships.
+Contrary to popular belief, they do not respond to regular calls, conduct regular patrols, or take part in pursuits; rather, they are almost always used for promotional purposes or as part of community policing efforts.
+In the rare instance where the vehicle is used as a patrol vehicle, it is almost always a less-expensive vehicle used for limited traffic enforcement or highway patrol, and they are sometimes used in a slicktop, unmarked, or ghost configuration to exploit the unexpectedness of their use as a police car.
+In some instances, the vehicle is not used by the police at all but is made as a tribute to them, or the vehicle is only used for a limited time before being sold at auction.

+The vehicle models used typically vary but are usually muscle cars such as the Chevrolet Camaro, Dodge Challenger, and Ford Mustang, though sports cars such as the Chevrolet Corvette, Nissan GT-R, and various Ferrari models have also been used in some instances.
+Historically, dedicated police packages existed for performance cars, such as the Ford Mustang SSP and Chevrolet Camaro B4C, though they were uncommon and their use largely ceased into the 2000s.